naver/arcus-spring/README.md

 }
 ```

+### KeyGenerator

+Arcus-spring provides two types of key generator.
+These two are StringKeyGenerator and SimpleStringKeyGenerator.

+- StringKeyGenerator: it generate the key by combining the parameters and hashcode of the parameters.
+It's because the key can have invalid characters.
+This generator replace invalid characters to valid characters.
+But if the generator do that, even though the keys are different, they can be the same.
+So the generator adds hashcode to distinguish the keys.
+- SimpleStringKeyGenerator: it generate the key simply by combining the parameters.
+So this generator can generate invalid keys or duplicate keys.

+For example, when the parameters are 'a', 'b', 'c', StringKeyGenerator creates the key 'a,b,c317' and SimpleStringKeyGenerator creates the key 'a,b,c'.

 ### Configuration
 Spring Cache configuration is required before using arcus-spring.
 Create ArcusCacheManager and StringKeyGenerator with the following configuration.

 #### XML
 ```